Stage 2 of the Gold Coast light rail is a 7.3 kilometre light rail link between Parkwood and Helensvale.

 The $420 million project will be delivered with a $270 million contribution from the Queensland Government, $95 million from the Australian Government and up to $55 million from the City of Gold Coast.

-From mid-August for approximately 5 weeks, temporary eastbound lane closures, speed reductions and night works will continue to enable the completion and connection of the road surface along the Smith Street Motorway to the newly constructed concrete roadside barriers.
+In mid-August, temporary eastbound lane closures, speed reductions and night works commenced to enable the completion and connection of the road surface along the Smith Street Motorway to the newly constructed concrete roadside barriers.

 A 7.3 kilometre connection from heavy rail to light rail.